 Extension Requests - An extension may be granted for a 14-day period if the extension is requested within 2 weeks of the end of a course end date.
-If approved, extensions will not be granted for longer than two weeks beyond the current course end date.
+If approved, extensions may be granted for up to two weeks beyond the current course end date.
 If the end date passes, and the student has not requested an extension, any missing work would be counted as 0s, and the student would receive the grade earned to that point.
-An extension form can be obtained by emailing Contact Us and will incur a $100 fee.
+An extension form can be obtained by emailing email@example.com and will incur a $100 fee.

-Drop Requests - Courses may be dropped up until the course final exam is taken with no penalty.
-No drops will be approved if the final exam has been taken.
-Once the term is ended, any incomplete work will be issued a 0 and a final grade will be issued.
+Drop Requests - Courses may be dropped with no penalty up until the course final exam is taken.
+No drops will be approved after the final exam has been taken.
+Once the term is ended, any incomplete work is issued a 0 and the final grade is issued.

 Late/Missing Assignment Policy

-While OCO allows students to work at their own pace on a weekly basis, there are still expectations in place regarding student progress.
-OCO has a late/missing assignment intended to allow students to work at their own pace within a structure to ensure course integrity, comprehension of the material, and effective time management for students.
+While OC Online allows students to work at their own paces on a weekly basis, there are still expectations regarding due dates and continual student progress.
+OC Online has a late/missing assignment policy that allows students to work a flexible schedule within the course structure while still maintaining academic integrity, comprehension of the material, and effective time management.

 - Assignments have due dates assigned by the teacher at the start of the course and posted within the course.

 - Assignments not submitted by the due date will be considered late.
-A grade of 0 (zero) will be entered in the grade book until the student submits the assignment.
-Students will be notified through assignment feedback comments and/or email.
+A grade of 0 (zero) will be entered in the grade book until the assignment is submitted and graded.
+Students will be notified through assignment feedback, comments, and/or email.

 - ALL assignments must be submitted by the posted close of course date/time.
-Please note that some assignments will not have the benefit of a resubmission period, as the course will close before 2 weeks from the original due date.
 If assignments are not submitted by the close of the course, they will receive an immediate zero and are not eligible for late submission.
-To help plan and ensure assignments are handed in on time, please refer to the information in the "Pace Chart" section below.

 Materials and TextbooksMost courses require additional purchase of textbooks or outside resources.
-Please see our online bookstore for up-to-date information about materials for your course.
+Please see our online bookstore for up-to-date information about course materials.

 Methods of Instruction

-This course is delivered entirely online, including weekly synchronous sessions.
-Assignments, announcements, communications, discussions, grades, and resources will be accessible via Canvas.
+This course is delivered entirely online (except science labs), including weekly live sessions.
+Assignments, announcements, communications, discussions, grades, and resources will be accessible in Canvas.

-Each week a synchronous (live) session will be held by the teacher for all students to attend.
-Synchronous sessions provide an opportunity for students and the teacher to connect real time in order to gain a deeper understanding of the course content and to connect with one another.
-When students are unable to attend the live session, they must communicate with their teacher in advance, before each weekly scheduled meeting.
-If there is a situation that warrants it, a teacher can approve students to watch the recording and complete the associated tasks in order to receive full participation credit at the end of the respective unit.
-Failure to receive approval from the teacher will result in a student receiving 0 on participation for that week.
+Live sessions provide students an opportunity to gain deeper understanding of course content and to connect with their teacher and one another.
+When students are unable to attend a live session, they must communicate with their teacher in advance, before the weekly scheduled meeting.
+With teacher approval, students may watch the recording and complete associated tasks in order to receive participation credit.
+Failure to receive teacher approval will result in a student receiving 0 participation credit for that week.

-ProctorU is a live online proctoring service that allows you to take your exam from the comfort of your home.
-ProctorU is available 24/7, however, you will need to schedule your proctoring session at least 72 hours in advance to avoid any on-demand scheduling fees.
+ProctorU is a live online proctoring service that allows you to take the exam from your home.
+ProctorU is available 24/7, however, you need to schedule the session 72 hours in advance to avoid additional on-demand scheduling fees.

-In order to use ProctorU, you will need a high-speed internet connection, a webcam (internal or external), a windows or apple Operating System, and a government issued photo id.
-ProctorU recommends that you visit proctoru.com/testitout prior to your proctoring session to test your equipment.
-We recommend you click on the button that says “connect to a live person” to fully test out your equipment.
-Please make sure that you are using the current version of Chrome and have downloaded the ProctorU Chrome extension available at http://bit.ly/proctoruchrome.
+In order to use ProctorU, you will need a high-speed internet connection, a webcam, a windows or macintosh operating system, and an approved ID.
+ProctorU recommends visiting https://test-it-out.proctoru.com/ prior to your exam to fully test your equipment.
+Please make sure you are using the current version of Chrome and have downloaded the ProctorU Chrome extension available at http://bit.ly/proctoruchrome.

-Additionally, please visit and review the test-taker resource center here.
-You should expect the startup process with the proctor to take about 10-15 minutes.
-However, this time will not affect your exam time.
-Please feel free to direct any questions to the student support team via the live chat within your account.
+The proctored exam startup process will take between 10-15 minutes, so please allow adequate setup time.
+This process will not reduce your exam time.
+Please feel free to direct questions to the student support team via the live chat with your ProctorU account.

 Student Participation and Engagement

 Participation Credit and Student Expectations.
-OCO wants our courses to be meaningful and our students to learn.
-To that end, it is necessary to outline what expectations we have for student engagement in order to support student learning and create a meaningful experience for the student.
-Student engagement is measured by a Participation grade at the end of each course module, and it makes up approximately 20% of the course grade in most classes, with some exceptions due to the course material and the best interest of the student.
+OC Online creates courses to be meaningful and encourage learning.
+Student engagement is measured by a Participation grade at the end of each course module, and makes up approximately 10% of the course grade, with a few exceptions.

-Students are expected to engage with classmates.
-What does this look like?
-It means the student is logging into the classroom multiple times (4+) per week, revisiting discussion posts and contributing to an ongoing scholarly discussion, using peer names when addressing points in posts and in live sessions, restating others’ ideas in summation to assure correctly understanding others’ points during the live session or in posts, consciously establishing the relationship between the student’s contribution and the peer’s (e.g., “I disagree with your claim that Dimmesdale is a fraudulent character; I would argue instead that he is merely human . . .”—in other words, students are expected to challenge, build upon, relate to other students ideas in discussion posts and live sessions), engaging in dialogue with peers during the live session (if instructional format permits).
+Students are expected to engage with classmates by logging into course multiple times (4+) per week, revisiting discussion posts and contributing to ongoing discussions, using peer names when addressing points in posts and in live sessions, restating others’ ideas in summation to demonstrate understanding during live sessions or in posts, consciously establishing a relationship between the student’s contribution and the peer’s (e.g., “I disagree with your claim that Dimmesdale is a fraudulent character; I would argue instead that he is merely human . . .”).

-Students are expected to engage with course content.
-What does this look like?
-It means the student is sending questions to the instructor about answers missed on quizzes or tests, following up on poor test performance, seeking options to revise or to resubmit work for greater mastery, taking advantage of non-graded “Check Yourself” components of the course (if the instructional format permits), attending live sessions, participating during live sessions by being prepared (having completed pace work or required work prior to the session), having course material on hand during the live session, viewing the recorded session if a live session is missed and demonstrating an understanding of the content within the live session recording, and logging into the classroom multiple times (4+) per week.
+Students are expected to engage with course content by sending questions to the instructor about answers missed on quizzes or tests, following up on poor test performance, seeking options to revise or resubmit work for greater mastery, taking advantage of “Check Yourself” components of the course, attending live sessions, participating during live sessions by being prepared (having completed assignments prior to the session), having course material on hand during the live session, viewing the recorded session if a live session is missed and demonstrating an understanding of the content within the live session recording, and logging into the course multiple times (4+) per week.

-Students are expected to engage with the instructor.
-What does this look like?
-It means the student is responding to teacher feedback to let the teacher know that the student did indeed see the comments, emailing or Skyping the teacher with questions to show that the student is actively moving through the course, raising questions about answers missed in order to receive more specific and individualized instruction, scheduling extra help as needed, and responding to teacher emails or phone calls to confirm with the teacher that the correspondence has been received.
+Students are expected to engage with the instructor by responding to teacher feedback which lets the teacher know that the student did indeed see the comments, emailing or messaging the teacher with questions to show that the student is actively moving through the course, raising questions about answers missed in order to receive more specific and individualized instruction, scheduling extra help as needed, and responding to teacher emails or phone calls to confirm that the correspondence has been received.